jburguete/mpcotool/README.md

 * Makefile.in: Makefile generator.
 * config.h.in: config header generator.
 * calibrator.c: source code.
+* script-gaul: script to install GAUL library.
 * Doxyfile: configuration file to generate doxygen documentation.
 * TODO: tasks to do.
+* README.md: this file.
+* benchmark/*.*: files to test the program working.

 BUILDING INSTRUCTIONS
 ---------------------

+> $ sudo ./script-gaul *(optional: to use genetic algorithm of GAUL library)*
+>
 > $ aclocal
 >
 > $ autoconf